-- 4.4 In order to progress to Stage 3 of the Honours degree programme, a student will be required to gain 120 credits at Level 5 and pass all Stage 2 core modules. - 4.5 The summative assessment results for Stage 2 of the Honours degree programme will contribute 25% towards the classification of the final award.
+- 4.3 Credits will be awarded for modules in which a mark of at least 40% has been achieved, thus indicating that the student has met the learning outcomes of the modules for at least a threshold pass. - 4.4 In order to progress to Stage 3 of the Honours degree programme, a student will be required to gain 120 credits at Level 5 and pass all Stage 2 core modules. - 4.5 The summative assessment results for Stage 2 of the Honours degree programme will contribute 25% towards the classification of the final award.